the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

   + [ ] Participation guideline
   + [ ] Code of Conduct and contact information of people who can help with any issues regarding the meeting
   + [ ] The exact date, time, location (if any!) and choice of tool that will be used for communication
+  + [ ] Agenda of the meeting
+  + [ ] A place to indicate their participation or absense
 - [ ] Share this document via an email to all the attendees and also add this to a calendar invite so that people have it handy when needed
 - [ ] The choice of tool should be preferably an open source tool to avoid inaccessibility
   + [ ] If using a tool that is available only upon subscription, make sure that all the members have the access information
   + [ ] Share a how-to guide to ensure that everyone knows how to use the tool
-  + [ ] If possible, offer help with installation and testing of the tool
+  + [ ] If possible, offer help with installation and testing of the tool in advance
 - [ ] Distribute the shared document a few days before the meeting
   + [ ] Ask everyone to add any agenda item that they would like to discuss at the meeting
   + [ ] Ask everyone to write their name indicating their participation in or absence from the meeting